ap-for-sei/Group-Project-3-Flask/README.md

 Register and log in to make posts.

-This app was built with React, Python and Flask.
+This app was built with React, Semantic UI, Python and Flask.